 We asked them your top two questions: is TEFL worth it?
 Is an online TEFL certification worth it?
 And, the big one: Will a TEFL certification really help me get a better teaching job?
 Here’s what they had to say…

 Is getting a TEFL certificate actually worth it?

 You’re looking for a reason to be abroad long-term, you’re wanting to work and really get to know your local community, then getting TEFL certified and teaching abroad is the best!

 What is TEFL certification?

 So, first things first, what is a TEFL certification?
 Well, TEFL stands for “Teaching English as a Foreign Language.”
 TEFL is a type of certification that’s acknowledged worldwide.
 And, it is a credential that you can earn to teach English in another country.

-Do I reeeeeally need it?
+Do I really need a TEFL certification?